-Until recently Simon's primary clinical work, based at the Merseycare NHS Trust community service, Mersey Forensic Psychology Service and the MSU, The Scott Clinic, was with men who have offended sexually against children.
+Until recently Simon's primary clinical work, based at the Merseycare NHS Trust's community service, Mersey Forensic Psychology Service and the associated MSU, The Scott Clinic, was with men who have offended sexually against children.
 However, working across a community and medium secure setting he also routinely worked with men who had offended sexually against adults, women who had offended against children, violent people, stalkers, and individuals with fetishes.
 This work has been the driver behind much of Simon's research focus, which is concerned with sexual offending and stalking.
 Simon has recently moved to work at a local Low Secure Service.

 Aspects of stalking

 Conceptualizations of rape

 Simon's clinical work was previously with the team at Mersey Forensic Psychology Service, a specialist NHS service providing assessment and intervention for offenders in the community, and in a medium secure service.
 The team used a variety of approaches to work with individuals including EMDR, Schema Therapy, Mindfulness, and CBT.
 Simon was the manager and co-facilitator for the introductory sex offender group, working mainly with men who have offended sexually against children, at the stage when these men are at their most psychologically fragile and vulnerable.
 Most recently he has co-facilitated the Non-Offending Partners Group.
 The forensic team have been involved in a number of research projects, regularly present at the Division of Forensic Psychology Annual Conference, and provide teaching to a range of programmes at a variety of universities.